geofis/coastr/README.md

-# coastr
-Tools for coastal analysis using R
+# coastr.
+An R package for coastal analysis